trevorhauter/gitportal.nvim/README.md

 vim.keymap.set("n", "<leader>gp", gitportal.open_file_in_browser)
 vim.keymap.set("v", "<leader>gp", gitportal.open_file_in_browser)

--- Opens a Githost link in Neovim, optionally switching to the branch/commit. vim.keymap.set("n", "<leader>ig", gitportal.open_file_in_neovim)
+-- Opens a Githost link directly in Neovim, optionally switching to the branch/commit. vim.keymap.set("n", "<leader>ig", gitportal.open_file_in_neovim)

 -- Generates and copies the permalink of your current file to your clipboard.